FluegelsApps/iot-utilities/docs/app-changelog.md

 ### New features in this release:

 - Material Components updated to 1.3.0
-    - new dialog to choose a date
+    - new dialog to choose date
-    - new dialog to choose a time
+    - new dialog to choose time
     - updated and improved animations

 ## Version 1.0.1 | 27.03.2021